This is the page where you can find introductory information about how to care and develop your digital collection in your museum.

 Object photography often isn’t as easy as it might seem.
 This video will give you some tips.

 eHive was created to give small museums an easy, low-cost way to share collections over the web using images and texts.

-LibraryThing is a web site that allows users to share their book collections and can be used for small libraries, research collections, or museums (check out this list of museum members to view their collections).
+LibraryThing is a web site that allows users to share their book collections and can be used for small libraries, research collections, or museums.

 HistoryPin goes beyond your small museum and allows the community to pin their local and family history to your collection.
 Hagley Museum and Library has an excellent HistoryPin channel to view as you create one for your museum.